tempurai/coder/docs/architecture.md

 - **`SmartAgent` (Strategic Layer)**: The high-level orchestrator that directs the entire process.
 It queries the `TodoManager` for the next step, decides which tools are needed, and processes the results to inform its next move.

-- **`ToolAgent` (Execution Layer)**: The tactical agent that receives concrete instructions from the `SmartAgent` (e.g., "run this shell command," "patch this file").
-Its sole purpose is to execute one or more tools and report the results.
+- **`ToolAgent` (Execution Layer)**: The tactical agent that serves as the **common execution layer** for the entire agentic core.
+It receives concrete instructions from either the `SmartAgent` or a `SubAgent` (e.g., "run this shell command") and is solely responsible for interfacing with the Tooling System.

 - **`SubAgent` (The Specialist)**: For highly complex, self-contained tasks, the `SmartAgent` can delegate the work to an autonomous `SubAgent`.
 This is a powerful delegation pattern.
-  - **When is it used?** For tasks like "Perform a deep analysis of the entire codebase to find all usages of this deprecated library" or "Refactor this entire module and ensure all corresponding tests pass."
+  - **When is it used?** For tasks like "Perform a deep analysis of the entire codebase to find all usages of this deprecated library."
-  - **Benefit**: The `SubAgent` works in an isolated context, tackling the complex task without polluting the main agent's workflow with intermediate steps.
+  - **Benefit**: The `SubAgent` works in an isolated context.
+It follows the same architectural pattern as the main agent—performing its own reasoning and then **directing the `ToolAgent`** to execute its commands.
 It returns only the final, comprehensive result.

-- **`CompressedAgent` (The Memory Manager)**: To handle long conversations without losing context or exceeding LLM token limits, this agent is responsible for the system's "long-term memory."
+- **`CompressedAgent` (The Memory Manager)**: To handle long conversations without losing context, this agent is responsible for the system's "long-term memory."
+It periodically compresses older parts of the conversation history into a concise summary that is fed back into the `SmartAgent`'s context.

-  - **Function**: It periodically takes the older parts of the conversation history and compresses them into a concise summary, preserving key facts, user preferences, and important outcomes.
-This summary is then used as context for future steps.
+- **`AgentOrchestrator` (The Governor)**: This is a meta-level component that monitors the `SmartAgent`'s execution loop.
+Its key feature is the **`LoopDetector`**, which analyzes the agent's recent actions to identify repetitive, non-productive behavior and prevent the agent from getting stuck.

 - **Agentic Interaction Model (ASCII)**: